-The direction of lapse risk varies according to the line of business.
-Typically, a decrease in lapses is onerous for the Company on long term savings business which have in-the-money interest rate guarantees; whereas, an increase in lapses is typically onerous on unit-linked business, owing to the loss of future profits (within the relevant contract boundary) arising from the excess of management fees over expenses.
-On balance, the overall exposure is not material:
+The direction of lapse risk varies according to the type of business.
+Typically, a decrease in lapse rates for long term savings business with in-the-money interest rate guarantees is onerous for the Company; whereas, an increase in lapses is typically onerous on unit-linked business, owing to the loss of future profits arising from the excess of management fees over expenses.
+At the reporting date, the impact on Available Capital from each of these scenarios has been assessed, as shown below: